select

 |

-| Hired in November 2007 to breathe
+in November 2006 to breathe some life

-some life into the moribund cellar space at Seattle's Alibi Room,
+into the moribund cellar space at

-transformed the small venue into a plug-and-play multimedia performance space
+transformed the small venue into a

-(with technical assistance from the sure-handed Dave Benham) and for 8 months
+the sure-handed Dave Benham) and for 8

-booked 3-4 nights of live and dj music, film screenings, and a variety of
+music, film screenings, and a variety of

-offbeat performances, including avant garde music, free jazz, stand-up comedy,
+garde music, free jazz, stand-up comedy,

-microtheater, and the world's first a capella karaoke.
-Click sample
+microtheater, and the world's first a

 posters for enlargements. |